yupseth/React-video-streaming-platformUI/README.md

 - Using Material Icons
 - (Hopefully) Filtering out Asian mature content that slipped TMDB's endopint filtering options
 - Finding out pre-made react sliders exist after ending a very long labour of converting a horizontally scrollable div into a slider.

+## Thanks
+Cristian Taloi for guiding and continuous feedback <br/>
+Ciprian Pitorac for the logo and icon

 ## License